4d/docs/docs/API/IMAPTransporterClass.md

  |---|---|---|
  |IMAP all |1 |Select all messages in the selected mailbox|

-The `keywords` parameter lets you pass an object with keyword values for specific flags to remove from `msgIDs`.
-You can pass any of the following keywords:
+The `keywords` parameter lets you define the flags to remove from `msgIDs`.
+You can use the following standard flags as well as custom flags:

 |Parameter|Type|Description|
 |---|---|---|